matteo-psnt/PokerGPT/README.md

 # Poker Discord Bot - ChatGPT

 Welcome to the Poker Discord Bot powered by ChatGPT!
 This bot allows you to play a virtual game of Texas Hold'em poker with your friends right in your Discord server.
 The bot utilizes the powerful ChatGPT-3.5 language model developed by OpenAI to provide an interactive and dynamic poker experience.
+The bot handles all aspects of the game, including dealing cards, managing bets, and determining winners.
+The bot also incorporates error handling to ensure a smooth user experience and provide informative error messages when necessary.
+To use the bot in your Discord server, either host the bot yourself using the setup instructions below or invite the bot to your server using the generated invite link.
 ## Features

 - **Multiplayer Poker**: Play Texas Hold'em poker with multiple players in your Discord server.